-- Students should have or be pursuing a high school diploma or GED. - National Certification exam is available to students who successfully complete this program: - National Healthcareer Association (NHA) Certified Clinical Medical Assistant (CCMA) Exam - In addition to facilitating entry-level clinical medical assisting related positions, this course is ideal for students interested in pursuing a future formal Certified Medical Assistant (CMA), Nursing (LPN) or a Nursing (RN) program.
+- Students should have or be pursuing a high school diploma or GED. - There are several National Certification exams that are available to students who successfully complete this program: - National Healthcareer Association (NHA) Certified Clinical Medical Assistant (CCMA) Exam

+In addition to facilitating entry-level clinical medical assisting related positions, this course is ideal for students interested in pursuing a future formal Certified Medical Assistant (CMA), Nursing (LPN) or a Nursing (RN) program.

-Clinical Medical Assisting Detailed Course Information
+Clinical Medical Assisting Detailed Course Information: